astrapi69/mystic-crypt/README.md

  * Encryption and decryption from .pem, .der files that was generated with openssl
  * Hashing passwords
  * Obfuscate text with specified map
- * Hex en- and decryption
+ * Hex encryption and decryption
- * Creation of randomized data
  * Brute-force processing
  * Wordlist processing